Forbes 30 Under 30: Forbes 30 under 30 Summits

 In addition to the magazine feature, Forbes hosts an annual Forbes 30 Under 30 Summit.
 In 2014 and 2015, the summit was held in Philadelphia, with Monica Lewinsky making headlines at the first summit for her address on cyberbullying.
 The 2016 and 2017 summits were both held in October in Boston.
 Organizers include previous 30 Under 30 honorees chef Chris Coombs, Boston mayoral aide Dan Koh, and pediatric oncology professor Cigall Kadoch.

-In April 2016, Forbes held its first 30 Under 30 international summit, focused on Europe, the Middle East and Africa and taking place in Tel Aviv and Jerusalem.
-Speakers included Monica Lewinsky, Shimon Peres and Okieriete Onaodowan.
+In April 2016, Forbes held its first 30 Under 30 international summit, focused on Europe, the Middle East and Africa and took place in Tel Aviv and Jerusalem.
+Speakers included Lewinsky, Shimon Peres and Okieriete Onaodowan.
 Onaodowan was a 2016 honoree on the 30 Under 30 Hollywood & Entertainment list for his portrayal of Hercules Mulligan and James Madison in Hamilton.

 Botswana was the first African country to host Forbes 30 Under 30 in April 2022.

 In 2023, the Forbes 30 under 30 Summit was held in Cleveland, Ohio, with speakers such as Kendall Jenner (2024 honoree in the Art & Style category), Bad Bunny (2019 honoree in the Music category) and Machine Gun Kelly.

 Reception

+Demographics of honorees

-The 30 Under 30 list has drawn criticism for under-representation of women and racial minorities in the early years of the list.
+The 30 Under 30 list has drawn criticism for under-representation of women and members of racial minority groups in the early years of the list.
 The Root observed that 29 of 30 journalists honored on the inaugural Media category list in 2011 were white, and none were of African descent or Latino.
 Elle South Africa noted the gender imbalance of the 2014 lists, asking, "Where are the women?"
 Demographics of the Forbes selections have also been discussed by Poynter, which reported that the 2015 Media list had 18 women, the most in the list's five-year history.

-"Forbes-to-fraud pipeline"
+"Forbes-to-fraud pipeline" criticism

-Multiple 30 Under 30 honorees have later become embroiled in scandal or criminality, often related to finance.
-It has also been described by some critics in opinion pieces as the "curse of the Forbes 30 Under 30" with "few things are as reliable in prophesying a fall from grace as 30 Under 30".
-One investor estimated that the sum total of funds raised by 30 Under 30 honorees was less than the total dollar value of frauds and scams that honorees have been arrested for.
+There have been some 30 Under 30 honorees over the years who later became involved in highly publicized scandals or criminal proceedings, often related to finance, especially in the Finance category.
+The scandals of those honorees have been described by some critics in opinion pieces as the "curse of the Forbes 30 Under 30"; George Pendle and Jack Sullivan wrote in Air Mail that "few things are as reliable in prophesying a fall from grace as 30 Under 30".
+One investor estimated that the sum total of funds raised by 30 Under 30 honorees was less than the total dollar value of frauds and scams that those honorees who were involved in scandals have been arrested for.

 In 2023, Forbes published a "hall of shame" article describing the following 10 picks as "duds":